ess-dmsc-dram/mantid-algorithm-usage/README.md

+# Mantid Algorithm Usage

-Small tool for parsing and analysing algorithm usage statistics of Mantid.
+This is a small tool for parsing and analysing algorithm usage statistics of Mantid.

 The main script is `merge_data.py`.
 It requires access to a Mantid source tree.